INDICATION

 KRYSTEXXA + KIDNEY DISEASE

-• Will taking KRYSTEXXA impact my chronic kidney disease (CKD)?
+• Can I take KRYSTEXXA if I have chronic kidney disease (CKD)?

-KRYSTEXXA was studied in patients with chronic kidney disease.
+KRYSTEXXA was studied in patients with CKD.
 Your doctor doesn’t have to change the way KRYSTEXXA is prescribed to you based on your CKD.

 • Will my chronic kidney disease make KRYSTEXXA less effective?